RMI-PACTA/PACTA_analysis/computing-environment.md

 provides most of what you need for a functional computing environment, including system dependencies, a bash terminal and RStudio.
 The image [2dii/pacta\_analysis](https://hub.docker.com/r/2dii/pacta_analysis) extends rocker/verse to include the required R packages.
-Here it its
+Here is its
 Dockerfile:

     FROM rocker/verse:latest